-This type of ankle fracture is known to be the commonest, and it occurs on the bony prominence that is seen on the outside part of the ankle that is formed by the lower end of the fibula.
+This type of ankle fracture is the commonest, and it occurs on the bony prominence that is there on the outside part of the ankle that is formed by the lower end of the fibula.

 Medial Malleolus Fracture

-Another location where fractures are seen in the ankle is the medial malleolus, the bony bump present on the inner side of the ankle.
-The medial malleolus is formed by the lower end of the tibia.
+Another location where fractures occur in the ankle is the medial malleolus, the bony bump present on the inner side of the ankle.
+The lower end of tibia forms medial malleolus.

 Bimalleolar Ankle Fracture

-This is known to be the second most common type of ankle fracture reported.
+This is the second most common type of ankle fracture.
 In such cases, both lateral and medial malleolus break.